HnZGaming/Gaalsien/Instance/motd.md

 # Building Limits

 You can only build certain blocks to certain numbers, so that everyone gets to play lag-free.
+Note that block limit is automatically enforced by the server; the game will prevent you from placing a new block if the limit is reached.

 |Category|Blocks|Per player|Per grid
 |---|---|---:|---:|